project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_badge.md

 ---
 ## Scenario

-As a part of employee development and training program, the Acme Corp., needs to create and administer a course.
+As a part of employee development and training program, the XYZ Corp., needs to create and administer a course.
 On successful completion of the course, the course administrator would like to certify these trainees so that it is easy to know who are the employees who have completed this course.

 To help with this, Sunbird provides the ability to create and award badges.
 The admin can create specific badges for each course and then award it to the employees who completes the course.
 The admin can also create an entity called a Badge Issuer who awards the badges.
 Once the badge is awarded to an employee, the badge is displayed on that employee's profile page.
 This document explains the procedure of creating and awarding badges.